dronefleet/mavlink/README.md

 ## Examples

 #### Brief
-This is a brief example for the minimum required to communicate, using Mavlink1
+This is a brief example for the minimum required to communicate using Mavlink1 with the default dialects.

 ```java
 // Reading